sam6611/sql-notes/notes/notes/advanced-sql.md

 Durability

 Practice Question

-👉 Why rollback is important in banking systems?
+Why is rollback important in banking systems?

-1️⃣2️⃣ Indexes
+12. Indexes
 Purpose

-Faster SELECT
+Faster SELECT queries

-Improves search performance
+Improved search performance

+sql
+Copy code
-CREATE INDEX idx_salary ON Employee(salary);
+CREATE INDEX idx_salary

-⚠️ Overuse slows INSERT/UPDATE
+ON Employee(salary);
+Important Note
+Overuse of indexes can slow down INSERT, UPDATE, and DELETE operations.

 Practice Question

-👉 When should indexes NOT be used?
+When should indexes not be used?

-1️⃣3️⃣ Views
+13. Views
-What is View?
+Definition

-Virtual table based on SELECT query.
+A view is a virtual table created using a SELECT query.

+sql
+Copy code
 CREATE VIEW emp_view AS
-SELECT name, salary FROM Employee;
+SELECT name, salary
+FROM Employee;

-Use Case
+Use Cases
 Security

-Simplify complex queries
+Simplifying complex queries

 Practice Question

-👉 Why views are safer than tables?
+Why are views safer than tables?

-1️⃣4️⃣ Stored Procedures
+14. Stored Procedures
 Purpose
 Reusable logic

 Faster execution

-Security
+Improved security

+sql
+Copy code
 CREATE PROCEDURE getEmployees()
 BEGIN
     SELECT * FROM Employee;
 END;
 Practice Question

-👉 Difference between function and procedure.
+Difference between a function and a stored procedure.

-1️⃣5️⃣ Triggers
+15. Triggers
-What is Trigger?

-Auto-executed SQL on INSERT/UPDATE/DELETE.
+Definition
+A trigger is automatically executed when an INSERT, UPDATE, or DELETE occurs.

+sql
+Copy code
 CREATE TRIGGER before_insert
 BEFORE INSERT ON Employee
 FOR EACH ROW
 SET NEW.salary = NEW.salary + 1000;

-Practice Question

-👉 Use case of trigger in audit logging.

-✅ FINAL REPO STRUCTURE (RECOMMENDED)
-📁 advanced-sql-notes
- ┣ 📄 README.md
- ┣ 📄 advanced-sql-notes.md   👈 THIS FILE
- ┣ 📄 practice-questions.md
+Use Cases
+Audit logging

+Automatic validation